 To enable the full realisation of the policy, GOA launched the Tourism Sector Development Project, a comprehensive tourism planning exercise, in July 2008.
 The first phase of this project began by undertaking a socio-economic impact analysis of selected tourism projects and by carrying out a survey to assess the attitudes of citizens and residents towards tourism and tourists.
 The results, which became available in early 2009, confirmed the likely socio-economic strain on Anguilla and its 14,000 residents from planned and existing tourism products over the next decade.
 However, the attitudinal survey indicated that most Anguillans had a very positive view of tourism and held the strong belief that decisions related to tourism development should rest with the State.
 Moreover, local people wanted to be more involved in decision-making and monitoring the tourism product at the community level.

-The third phase involved the Institutional Development Plan for the Tourism Division of the Ministry of Finance, Economic Development, Investment, Commerce and Tourism (MFEDICT).
-This study outlined the Institutional Framework and Resources necessary for the Tourism Division within MFEDICT to coordinate, regulate, monitor and evaluate tourism sector activity during the Master Plan period (2010 - 2020).
+The third phase involves the Institutional Development Plan for the Tourism Division of the Ministry of Finance, Economic Development, Investment, Commerce and Tourism (MFEDICT).
+This study will outline the Institutional Framework and Resources necessary for the Tourism Division within MFEDICT to coordinate, regulate, monitor and evaluate tourism sector activity during the Master Plan period (2010 – 2020).